ettien/ettien/README.md

 👋 Hey, I’m @ettien.
-Currently ,I am  Phd  student  at the falcuty of  electrical  engineering  at  the  University  of  west  Bohemia in Czech Republic.
+Currently, I am  Phd  student  at the falcuty of  electrical  engineering  at  the  University  of  west  Bohemia in Czech Republic.

 I’m interested in :
 * Robotics